widmogrod/jef/README.md

 ```

 When I pass given stream to `stream.when` then new stream will be created,
-and will stream collected values from given stream but only when given streams emit at least one value.
+and will stream merged streamed data from given streams, but only when all streams emit at least one value.
 ```
 stream.when(A,B,C)  --------------[a2,b3,c1]--------[a3,b3,c1]-
 ```